 The following is for general information purposes only.
 All further queries regarding this information should be directed to the competent authorities listed below.

-If you are a potential electricity/gas services provider who is looking to provide services in Ireland, you may obtain further information on the CER website, for example in the electricity licences section, electricity generation section and gas licences section in the links below.
+If you are a potential electricity/gas services provider who is looking to provide services in Ireland, you may obtain further information on the CRU website, for example in the electricity licences section, electricity generation section and gas licences section in the links below.